JuliaAI/MLJ.jl/doc/getting_started.md

 ### Next steps

 To learn a little more about what MLJ can do, take the MLJ [tour](tour.ipynb).
-However, before considering serious data science applications, please acquaint yourselves with the remaining sections below.
+Read the remainder of this document before considering more serious use of MLJ.

 ### Prerequisites